National Advisory Council on the National Health Service Corps

 Membership and Designation

-Members shall be appointed for a term of 3 years except that any member appointed to fill a vacancy occurring prior to the expiration of the term for which the member’s predecessor was appointed shall be appointed for the remainder of such term.
-Members may be reappointed to the Council.
+The Advisory Council shall consist of not more than 15 members including the Chair.
+Members who are not federal employees or ex officios are appointed as Special Government Employees.
+The ex officio members are non-voting and do not count towards a quorum.
+Members shall be selected by the Secretary, and the Chair shall also be designated by the Secretary.
+Members are required to be knowledgeable of the issues related to the Advisory Council’s functions.
+They are selected from the primary care health workforce.
+Members shall be appointed for a term of 3 years, except that any member appointed to fill a vacancy occurring prior to the expiration of the term for which the member’s predecessor was appointed shall be appointed for the remainder of such term.
+Members may be reappointed to the Advisory Council with the Secretary’s approval.

-The records of the Council, established subcommittees, or other subgroups of the Council shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
+The records of the Advisory Council, established subcommittees, or other subgroups of the Advisory Council shall be handled in accordance with General Records Schedule 6.2 or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.